Tasmat sarveshu kaleshu mamanusmara yuddhyacha!

-Explore the answers, gain a deep knowledge of Vedic Philosophy, and experience the nectar of Divine Bliss with Sushri Rameshwari Devi.
-Through a series of soul-stirring spiritual discourses, melodious chanting, and interactive sessions, you will discover the importance of the human body, and the nature of Brahman.
-You will learn about the practices of Bhakti yoga and about the grace of god, self-surrender, devotion, sadhana, and the Guru.
+Explore the answers, gain a deep knowledge of Vedic Philosophy, and experience divine love and bliss with Sushri Rameshwari Devi.
+Through a series of soul-stirring spiritual discourses, melodious chanting, and interactive sessions, you will discover the highest Bhav, Madhurya Bhav, or the love of the Gopis for Lord Krishna, and the practical aspects of meditation and devotion.

 What you’ll learn: